Rammellzee: Afrofuturism

 through competition are now armamented for letter racing and galactic battles.
 This was made possible by a secret equation known as THE RAMM:ELL:ZEE."

-Rammellzee is celebrated in Big Audio Dynamite's song, 'Come On Every Beat Box'.
+Rammellzee is celebrated in Big Audio Dynamite's song, 'C'mon Every Beatbox'.

-In 2010 Buckethead released a tribute song called, 'Rammellzee: Hero of the Abyss'.

 Personal life

 Rammellzee was married to Carmela Zagari Rammellzee.
-He died in New York City on June 28, 2010, at the age of 49, having suffered from the exposure to glue, paint fumes, resin and other toxins through his work and from liver problems.
+He died in New York City on June 28, 2010, at the age of 49.
 The official cause of death was listed as heart disease.
+He also had liver problems, and health issues caused or exacerbated by exposure to glue, paint fumes, resin and other toxic substances used in his works.

+Rammellzee was a member of the Five-Percent Nation.

 Name

 He legally changed his name to Rammellzee in 1979 and friends who knew his birth name were unwilling to reveal it, in accordance with his wishes.
 He sometimes went by the shortened name of "Ramm".
 He has stated that his name is derived from RAM plus M for Magnitude, Sigma (Σ) the first summation operator, first L – longitude, second L – latitude, Z – z-bar, Σ, Σ – summation.
 He has credited Jamel-Z, a mentor from the Nation of Gods and Earths he met in 1977, with inspiration for his name.